-For all the vague promises of "going green," the reality is that owning two or more cars just so that breadwinners can "get to work" and students in the home can "get to school" is NOT going to go down.
+For all the vague promises of "going green" the reality is that owning two or more cars just so that breadwinners can "get to work" and students in the home can "get to school" is NOT going to go down.
 But working and studying from home, or neighborhood "work centers" can reduce those costs!
 To individuals AND government.
-By hugely reducing the daily volume of traffic, not increasing it end- lessly as we are now in the Old Economy.
+By hugely reducing the daily volume of traf?c, not increasing it endlessly as we are now in the Old Economy.
 Both work and learning could and should be promoted from home!
 Both local governments and local companies and all academic institutions have to encourage and support and not prohibit their employees from doing all or part of their work and study from home!

-Why should a clerk in the County Assessors office drive from Calhan just to sit in their costly (to maintain and equip) of?ce building?
-Why should I drive to Memorial Hospital, have a technician put a wireless device close to me to monitor my pacemaker, when I could be monitored at home just as well, and without adding to road congestion, at lower cost to me, my medical insurance, the city, and the hospital?
-Colorado Springs could be- come The Intelligent City.
+Why should a clerk in the County Assessors of?ce drive round trip from Calhan just to sit in their costly - to maintain and equip - county of?ce building?
+Why should I drive to Memorial Hospital, have a technician put a wireless device close to me to monitor my pacemaker, when I could be monitored at home just as well, and without adding to road congestion, at lower cost to me, my medical insurance, the City, and hospital? -

+Colorado Springs could become The Intelligent City.
 Increase income, lower costs.

-It will take community leadership committed to this idea.
+It will take Community Leadership committed to this idea.
 Who's ready?
-E-mail me at dave@oldcolo.com.
+Send an e-mail to me at dave@oldcolo.com